-Applying eyeshadow can be daunting especially if you’re a beginner.
-With the wrong technique, eyeshadow can ruin your whole look.
+Applying eyeshadow can be daunting, especially if you’re a beginner.
+With the wrong technique, an eyeshadow can ruin your whole look.
 Don’t worry though, you’ve got us.
 We’ll help you slay your eye looks this festive season!
 These are all the eyeshadow application tips for beginners and suggestions of eye makeup products that you need to know to get started!

-Understanding all the basics makes decoding any eyeshadow tutorial easier.
-Eyeshadow is applied to various parts of your eye.
-You need to know what lid, corner, crease and brow bone means.
+Understanding all the basics makes decoding any eyeshadow application guide easier.
+Eyeshadow is applied to various parts of your eyes, so you need to know what lid, corner, crease and brow bone means.

 Lid: Refers to your eyelid area.
 You usually place one base color all over your eyelids.